 Bluff and Steep Slope Identification

 It can be difficult to determine whether a slope meets the bluff definition without field verification.
-The DNR bluff mapping tool, combined with LiDAR-based elevation data, can analyze slope features to identify where bluffs may exist.
+There are two methods off-site users can use to identify where bluffs may exist.
+These methods utilize LiDAR-based elevation data.